royruzaini/Splinterlands_Teams_Guide/README.md

 ## Splinterlands_Teams_Guide
-A tool to guide you for team selection based on mana and ruleset using your ownded cards.
+A tool to guide you for team selection based on mana and ruleset using your owned cards.

 ## Built With